ibexa/documentation-developer/docs/guide/search.md

                 connection: default
 ```

-`%search_engine%` is a parameter that is configured in `app/config/parameters.yml`, and should be changed from its default value "`legacy`" to "`solr`" to activate Solr as the Search engine.
+`%search_engine%` is a parameter that is configured in `app/config/parameters.yml`, and should be changed from its default value `legacy` to `solr` to activate Solr as the search engine.

 #### Step 4: Clear prod cache

-While Symfony `dev` environment keeps track of changes to yml files, `prod` does not, so to make sure Symfony reads the new config we clear cache:
+While Symfony `dev` environment keeps track of changes to YAML files, `prod` does not, so clear the cache to make sure Symfony reads the new config:

 ``` bash
 php app/console --env=prod cache:clear